Founding Director & Editor-In-Chief

 FashionWorkie: Ok, the specialism here is very much in the name.
 There’s a whole section dedicated to journalism roles with fashion brands and companies, including freelance gigs and internships.
 Salary details are a little scant though.

-I Like Networking Jobs: More broadly looking across the creative sector, I Like Network has a small selection of great jobs with great vibes.
+I Like Networking Jobs: More broadly looking across the creative sector, I Like Networking has a small selection of great jobs with great vibes.
 It’s also well worth following them on Instagram for their weekly round-up of other jobs boards.

-ReedMuch like Total Jobs and Indeed, this is a general purpose jobs website with a journalism section.
+ReedMuch like Total Jobs and Indeed, this is a general-purpose jobs website with a journalism section.
 If you’re looking at the others, chances are the listings here are duplicates, but for serious job hunters, this is worth keeping an eye on.

 • Talent Hub: These pals are a recruitment agency, but don’t let that stop you.
 They specialise in digital, creative, and marketing stuff, so there’s a good chance you might find something interesting if you’re looking across the media more broadly.